WhiteHatJoker/metrics-dashboard-grafana-prometheus-jaeger-kubernetes/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
-Name three SLIs that you would use to measure the success of this SLO.
+Name four SLIs that you would use to measure the success of this SLO.

-1. Application uptime of 99.95%
+1. Application uptime of 99.95% per month
-2. More than 99% requests should be successful and error free
+2. More than 99% of monthly requests should be successful and error free
-3. The server resources should not exceed 90% utilization
+3. The server resources should not exceed 90% utilization per month
+4. The response time of 90% of monthly requests should not exceed 1500ms

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.